 Organisation Level of Manpower Dev.
-Industrial Disputes Effects Remarks A Very High (69.8%) Nil Peace and harmony leading to attainment of corporate objective Market base expansion due to development of new and improved products В High (55%) One dispute in five years.
-Relative peace and harmony Relatively improved market as a result of relative dev of new products С Very High (71.0%) Nil As in A As in A D Low (38.1%) Two in three years Disruptions in production Loss of man - hour, loss of market, and lay off of some employees E Very Low (23.5%) Twice in a year in the last five years Incessant disruptions in production Loss of much market, production below capacity and the subsequent layoff of about 40% of the employees F High (57.03%) As in A As in A As in A G Very High (72.04%) As in F As in F As in B Н High Three times in six years As in B Marginal market increase no expansion and no new employment I Very low (31.001%) Four times in three years As in D As in D J Very High (69.97%) Nil As in A Rapid expansion, increased number of employees and expanded market base.
+No of Industrial Disputes Effects Remarks A Very High (69.8%) Nil Peace and harmony leading to attainment of corporate objective Market base expansion due to development of new and improved products В High (55%) One dispute in five years.
+Relative peace and harmony Relatively improved market as a result of relative dev of new products С Very High (71.0%) Nil As in A As in A D Low (38.1%) Two in three years Disruptions • in production Loss of man - hour, loss of market, and lay off of some employees E Very Low (23.5%) Twice in a year in the last five years Incessant disruptions in production Loss of much F High (57.03%) As in A As in A As in A G Very High (72.04%) As in F As in F As in B H High Three times in six years As in B Marginal market increase no expansion and no new employment Very low (31.001%) Four times in three years As in D As in D J Very High (69.97%) Nil As in A Rapid expansion, increased number of employees and expanded market base.
 J Very High (69.97%) Nil As in A Rapid expansion, increased number of employees and expanded market base.